nwfsc-fram/boatnet/bn-modules/README.md

 ```

-* Also, if you are developing a HttpClient service, you will hit this bug: https://github.com/angular/angular/issues/25813
+* (Also, if you are developing a HttpClient service, without this fix, you will hit this bug: https://github.com/angular/angular/issues/25813 )
 `inject() must be called from an injection context`

 ### 6b [OPTION 2] Reference the library modules in your application directly via tsconfig.json